reTHINK-project/specs/group-communication/readme.md

 The sequence diagram evolves through the following macro steps:

 1. The Message BUS receives incoming request to create communication object including `roomId` and some options.
-This message is mainly coming from the messaging node associated with domain where this server application is hosted.
+This message is mainly coming from the peer joining the conference room, through the messaging node associated with domain where this server application is hosted.
-2. Next, the server hyperty receives a notification message.
+2. Next, the server conference hyperty receives a notification message.
 Then, it forward this request to the server application.
-3. The server application, will check if the `roomId` is new or not.
+3. The server application, it will check if the `roomId` is new or not.
+Particularly, it will discover in its CSP domain registry for already registered room communication object associated with same roomId ([according to the data object discorvery](https://github.com/reTHINK-project/specs/blob/master/dynamic-view/discovery/hyperty-discovery.md)).
 In case of new room, the server application will request the media server to create room pipeline, and returns an SDP answer to incoming request.
 4. After, the server hyperty will in its turn request the `Syncher` to subscribe to the Peer hyperty data object that requests to join the room.
 5. Then, `the server hyperty` will also request `Syncher` to create data communication object associated to this `roomId`.
 This server communication object is owned by `the server hyperty`.
 Thus, it's the reporter for this object.
 Each room has its own communication data object.
 Bijective relationship.
 Thus, this communication object maintains several observers hyperties.
 (Similar to group chat hyperty).
 Everytime a new room pipeline is created in the media server, the hyperty will create an associated communication data objects.